 This has to be the first “do” on the list because it’s the most vital part of sermon preparation.
 Although there’s a lot you can do to research ideas and spark creativity, you have to start with prayer first!

 Divine inspiration sparks the best ideas and is anchored in the soundest principles.
 In addition, prayer keeps your motives aligned.
+Allow the Holy Spirit to highlight topics to you that are going to be relevant and powerful to your specific church and its members.
+God knows what His children need more than you ever could, so trust His guidance.

 Do Consider Different Points of View